adrienv1520/safe-regex-cli/README.md

   `$ safe-regex src/js/app.js`

-- **recursive option : indicates whether all subdirectories should be tested or watched, or only the current (default false)**
+- **recursive option : indicates whether all subdirectories should be tested or watched, or only the current directory (default false)**

   `$ safe-regex dir|file -recursive|-r`